Svanteberg/DeepLearningCourse_UMU/Lab1/README.md

 ### Fully connected layers and dropout

 Networks with two fully connected layers (512 and 128 nodes).
-To the left with no dropout layer and to the right with a dropout layer set to 50 percent in between.
+To the left with no dropout layer and to the right with a dropout layer set to 0.5 in between.

 ![](https://github.com/Svanteberg/DeepLearningCourse_UMU/blob/master/Lab1/Images/FC_2L.png)

 Networks with four fully connected layers (all have 128 nodes).
-To the left with no dropout layers and to the right with dropout layers set to 50 percent in between.
+To the left with no dropout layers and to the right with dropout layers set to 0.5 in between.

 ![](https://github.com/Svanteberg/DeepLearningCourse_UMU/blob/master/Lab1/Images/FC_4L.png)